 Planning a Sabbatical

-As of today, I am embarking on a ~6-month sabbatical.
-High-level, we are on the verge of a big move and the pent-up energy of the pandemic combined with projects wrapping up at work offers a good opportunity to take it on–and enjoy some extended vacation time while we’re at it.
+April 1, 2022Today, I’m starting a 6-month sabbatical.
+We’re on the verge of a big move and the pandemic’s accumulated energy combined with work projects concluding offers a good opportunity to take it on and enjoy an extended vacation.

-This is an overview of why I decided to take time off and what I plan on doing.
+This is an overview of why I decided to take time off and my plans.

 Why Take a Sabbatical?

-The thought of taking a sabbatical is intimidating: forgoing income, breaking a continuous job history, and all that extra time.
-But there are numerous reasons you might want to step away from work.
-A handful that come to mind:
+Taking a sabbatical is intimidating.
+You have to forgo income, break a job history, and deal with all that extra time.
+But there are numerous reasons to step away from work.

-• Travel - see new places, visit family & friends, enjoy nature
+- Travel to see new places, visit family and friends, and enjoy nature.

-• Output - time to write, work on personal projects, build something for fun
+- Creativity opens up to write, work on projects, and build something fun.

-• Space - to do nothing, get away from routines, clean things up
+- Space to do nothing, escape routines, and clean up.

-Sabbaticals also benefit the companies that implement them as a benefit for employees.
-I saw this first hand at Autodesk, and many established Bay Area tech companies have embraced a 4-5 year sabbatical cadence as part of their culture.
-Folks in academia are accustomed to the practice.
-Much has been written about this elsewhere, so I will focus on my journey below.
+Sabbaticals benefit companies that offer them.
+I saw this firsthand at Autodesk, and many Bay Area tech companies have embraced a 4-5 year sabbatical cadence.
+Academia is accustomed to this practice.
+Much has been written about this, so I’ll focus on my journey.

 Why Now?

-As the memories fade it may be hard to believe this in the future, but the coronavirus pandemic has been a major impetus in my personal decision.
-We’ve seen droves of workers leaving their jobs, so many that it has been dubbed “The Great Resignation.”
-Of course, there are many reasons behind this, and over the past two years everyone has had unique and challenging experiences.
-I was fortunate to be able to work through it, but it came with stresses that left me feeling burnt out when all was said and done.
+As memories fade, it may be hard to believe this in the future, but the coronavirus pandemic has significantly influenced my decision.
+We’ve seen droves of workers leaving their jobs, dubbed “The Great Resignation.”
+There are many reasons behind this, and over the past two years, everyone has had unique experiences.
+I was fortunate to work through it, but it came with stresses that left me feeling exhausted.

-On the positive side, the world is opening back up.
-Concerts & events are back, and people are hungry for travel & socialization.
-There’s even a bit of hope that we might still see a Roaring 20’s decade.
-Having been heads down for much of the past two years, I’m ready to travel, visit friends & family, and enjoy cultural events…then jump back into building software when I am re-energized.
+On the positive side, the world is reopening.
+Concerts and events are back, and people want to travel and socialize.
+There’s hope for a Roaring 20s decade.
+After being focused on work and personal fitness for the past two years, I’m ready to travel, visit friends and family, and enjoy cultural events.
+Then, I will resume building software when I am re-energized from being offline.

 Inflections at Work

-I also find myself at convenient crossroads in work.
+I find myself at a convenient intersection in work.

-With the recent spring release, Brightidea Whiteboard feels like a complete v1 product and I am delighted & impressed with what the team has accomplished.
-As a broader product development team, we’ve honed our quarterly release cadence and have been shipping software predictively & reliably.
-The immediate product team has grown by three in the past year, and everyone is up-to-speed making strong contributions.
-It’s one of the rare times when everything comes together, and nothing feels “undone.”
+With the recent release, Brightidea Whiteboard feels like a complete v1 product.
+I’m delighted and impressed with our team’s accomplishments.
+As a broader product development team, we’ve honed our quarterly release cadence and ship software predictively and reliably.
+The immediate product team has grown by three in the past year, and everyone is up to speed making strong contributions.
+It’s a rare time when everything comes together, and nothing feels “undone.”
+A natural pause.

-Personally, I passed my fourth anniversary which feels simultaneously like it flew by & a silicon valley eternity.
-I’m reflecting on where I am in my career and thinking about how to distill and bring together the things I enjoy and am good at.
-I’d somehow like to integrate more hands-on involvement in designing and making things than I’ve had recently, but I do enjoy the influence & scale, motivating a team to accomplish big goals, and working at a systems & architecture level.
+I just passed my fourth anniversary, which feels like it flew by and a Silicon Valley eternity.
+I’m reflecting on my career and how to combine what I enjoy and excel at.
+I’d like more hands-on involvement in designing and making things again, but I enjoy the scale of influence, motivating a team to achieve significant objectives, and working at a system architecture level.

-I’ve worked at startups and a big company, and need to think deeply about how I want to spend my next deployment.
-Having worked with corporate innovators while at Brightidea, being a 0-1 intrapreneur also has some appeal as a blend of both worlds (with compromises of course).
-I had exposure to this at Autodesk working with Emerging Products & Technologies but was never able to get above 10-20% of my time focused on disruptive innovation.
+I’ve worked at startups and a big company and need to consider my next deployment.
+Having collaborated with corporate innovators at Brightidea, being a 0-1 intrapreneur blends both worlds (with compromises).
+I had exposure to this at Autodesk working with Emerging Products & Technologies but couldn’t dedicate more than 10-20% of my time on disruptive innovation.

 I Decided Seven Years Ago

-As alluded to above, I have previously taken a sabbatical while at Autodesk, although on a smaller scale and without leaving my job.
-For every four years of service, employees received a 6-week sabbatical.
-This was a refreshing break that came with a reset at work and the opportunity to do more than a 1-2 week vacation allows, so I decided that I would try to make this a recurring event for myself through my career.
-It’s been nearly seven years since I decided this, so I’m feeling overdue.
+I’ve previously taken a smaller sabbatical at Autodesk without leaving my job.
+After four years, employees receive a 6-week break.
+This was a refreshing experience that came with a reset at work and the opportunity to do more than a 1-2 week vacation allows.
+I decided to make this a recurring event in my career.
+It’s been nearly seven years since, so I’m overdue.

 What Will I Do with the Time?